al3xandr3/al3xandr3.github.io/_posts/2014-01-10-understanding-people.md

 ## Head

-Massaging head is used to calm down, is often a signal of discomfort (calming from discomfort).
+Massaging head is used to calm down, is often a signal of discomfort (to calm down from discomfort).

 - itching head = discomfort
 - rub back of the neck = discomfort